matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 What about GUI debuggers?
 Well GUI debuggers are what I call the "off the rack" version of what I am talking about here.
 They have a lot of improved visibility.
 They add a lot of visibility.
 They give you cool widgets.
-They tend to have rather limited and special abilities to transform things, to say I want to work on my running program while I am in here.
+They tend to have relatively limited and special abilities to transform things, to say: "I want to work on my running program while I am in here."

 Although they certainly do.
 There is fix bug and restart at breakpoint, and things like that.
 But when they have those things, they tend to be special.
 They are not part of my program.
 They are not a part of my debugger.
 And as a result, they tend to have no, or very weak, programmability.
-So the UI that is in my debugger are not functions that I can call, typically.
+So the UI widgets in my debugger are not functions that I can call, typically.

 That being said, I can imagine a world where these things come more together, and I am sure that there are more programmable debuggers out there.
 But in my experience, debuggers do not feel like scissors.
-They are not things I can take and write programs out of, and build things on top of.
+They are not things that I can take and write programs out of, and build things on top of.

 [Time 0:33:10]